blackboard/BBDN-UEF-Python/README.md

 # BBDN-UEF-Python

 This project is set up to demonstrate the use of the Ultra Extension Framework with LTI 1.3 in Python.
+Start on the master branch.
+If you don't see the template files, you need to begin with the master branch and work thorough each branch as described in this tutorial: https://docs.blackboard.com/learn/uef/lti-to-uef-tutorial

 To configure: